One on One: Last minute shoppers – North Carolina books to the rescue

 By D.G.
 Martin

-I get that question every year just before Christmas.
+I get that question every year about this time.
 Answering it gives me a chance to spread the word about the work of our state’s diverse authors.

 First, consider two books that are battling each other for the top position on The New York Times best-selling fiction list: “Where the Crawdads Sing” by Delia Owens and “The Guardians” by John Grisham.
 Owens set her book in North Carolina, and although Grisham lives in Charlottesville, Va., he spends lots of time here “doing the grandfather thing” with family in Raleigh and Chapel Hill.
 Because both Owens and Grisham are great storytellers, their books would be good choices for almost any reader.

 If the prospective gift recipient is a Grisham fan but has already read “The Guardians,” consider “The Substitution Order” by Martin Clark, who has been called “the thinking man’s John Grisham.”
 His complicated literary thriller is built on a multi-million-dollar insurance scam and the broken life of a once highly respected lawyer.
 Best-selling author Clark lives just across the North Carolina line in Patrick County, Va.

 Don’t forget our state’s master literary fiction authors, Ron Rash and Charles Frazier.
 Rash’s “The Risen” and Frazier’s “Varina” gained widespread praise throughout this year for their beautiful language and rich storytelling.